Classical and Quantum Mechanics via Lie algebras: Local, microlocal, and quantum equilibrium

 Of course, $\psi$ and hence the state $\<\cdot\>$ depend on time.
-If the reduced system were goverened by a Schr\"odinger equation then $\rho$ would evolve by means of a unitary evolution; in particular, $\ol S = \<S\> = -\kbar \tr \rho \log \rho$ would be time-independent.
-However, the system of interest does {\em not} inherit a Schr\"odinger dynamics from the isolated big system; rather, the dynamics of $\rho$ is given by an integro-differential equation with a complicated memory term, defined by the projector operator formalism described in detail in \sca{Grabert} \cite{Gra}; for summaries, see \sca{Rau \& M\"uller} \cite{RauM} and \sca{Balian} \cite{Bal2}.
+The time evolution is now quite different from the conservative dynamics usually assumed for the big system that includs the environment.
+The system of interest does {\em not} inherit a Hamiltonian dynamics from the isolated big system; instead, the dynamics of $\rho$ is given by an integro-differential equation with a complicated memory term, defined by the so-called projector operator formalism described in detail in \sca{Grabert} \cite{Gra}; for summaries, see \sca{Rau \& M\"uller} \cite{RauM} and \sca{Balian} \cite{Bal2}.
 In particular, one can say nothing specific about the dynamics of $\ol S$.
+(In contrast, were the reduced system governed by a Hamiltonian dynamics, $\rho$ would evolve by means of a unitary evolution; in particular, $\ol S = \<S\> = -\kbar \tr \rho \log \rho$ would be time-independent.)
+A suitable starting point for a fundamental derivation, based on quantum field theory, are provided by the so-called exact renormalization group equations (see, e.g., \sca{Polonyi \& Sailer} \cite{PolS}, \sca{Berges} \cite{Ber}).

-In typical treatments of such reduced descriptions, one assumes that the memory decays sufficiently fast; this so-called \bfi{Markov assumption} can be justified in a weak coupling limit (\sca{Davies} \cite{Dav}, \sca{Spohn} \cite{Spo}), which corresponds to a system of interest nearly independent of the environment.
+In typical treatments of reduced descriptions, one assumes that the memory decays sufficiently fast; this so-called \bfi{Markov assumption} can be justified in a weak coupling limit (\sca{Davies} \cite{Dav}, \sca{Spohn} \cite{Spo}), corresponding to a system of interest that is only weakly interacting with the environment.
 But a typical thermal system, such as a glass of water on a desk is held in place by the container.
 Considered as a nearly independent system, the water would behave very differently, probably diffusing into space.
 Thus, it is questionable whether the Markov assumption is satisfied; a detailed investigation of the situation would be highly desirable.
 Apparently there are only few discussions of the problem how containers modify the dynamics of a large quantum system; see, e.g., \sca{ Lebowitz \& Frisch} \cite{LebF}, \sca{Blatt} \cite{Bla} and \sca{Ridderbos} \cite{Rid}.
-One should expect a decoherence effect (\sca{Brune} et al. \cite{BruHD}) of the environment on the system which, for large quantum systems, is extremely strong (\sca{Zurek} \cite{Zur}).
-A fundamental derivation should be based on quantum field theory; the so-called exact renormalization group equations (see, e.g., \sca{Polonyi \& Sailer} \cite{PolS}, \sca{Berges} \cite{Ber}) have a thermal flavor and might be a suitable starting point.
+One should expect a decoherence effect (\sca{Brune} et al. \cite{BruHD}) of the environment on the system that, for large quantum systems, is extremely strong (\sca{Zurek} \cite{Zur}).